 The entire memorial plaza will be surrounded by flowering ornamental trees similar to those located alongside the reflecting pool in Washington D.C.
 Power outlets will be strategically located to provide power for event audio equipment.

-The anticipated cost of the plaza is approximately $110,000 if the committee were to pay full retail for all labor and materials.
-The committee anticipates that much of the manual labor needed to reshape the existing park into a formal memorial plaza will be provided by volunteer groups and individuals.
-The cost of items that must be purchsed is approximately $66,000.
+The anticipated cost of the plaza is approximately $150,000 if the committee were to pay full price for all labor and materials.
+The committee anticipates that much of the manual labor needed to reshape the existing park into a formal memorial plaza will be provided by volunteer groups, construction crews, and individuals.
+The cost of major items that must be purchsed is approximately $66,000.
 Many of the major project pieces (flag poles, stone pylons, benches, etc.) have already been donated.
 Local suppliers have already committed to provide their products either free or at substantial reduction in cost.
 The committee also hopes for the construction community in and around University Place to donate their expertise and skilled labor for the installation of some key project elements and systems.
 Some of the skilled labor items needed are project construction management, concrete work, paver tile setting work, and electrical work.